 Learn how to draw a great looking Space Shuttle with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Space Shuttle.
+By following the simple steps, you too can easily draw a perfect Space Shuttle.

 Space shuttles are rocket-powered vehicles that are able to be used over and over again.